gabyx/Technical-Markdown/Readme.md

    complete and utter bullshit you can adhere to.
    Certainly employees mostly must obey.
-The common argument is "people need to exchange documents and work on it".
-   Because people need to focus on the utter shitty formatting and WYSIWYG workaround experiences, a lot of time and money is spent which gets never debated.
+The common argument is "people need to exchange documents and work on it". experiences, a lot of time and money is spent which gets never debated.

    **It's about high time** to turn into a direction which will likely become the standard.